Royal Canadian Mounted Police: 2020s

 In the early 2020s, several governments, politicians, and scholars recommended terminating the RCMP's contract policing program.
 Public Safety Minister Marco Mendicino was mandated to conduct a review of RCMP contract policing when he took office in 2022.

 In June 2021, Privacy Commissioner of Canada Daniel Therrien found that the RCMP had broken Canadian privacy law through hundreds of illegal searches using Clearview AI.

 In February 2022, four men were arrested near Coutts, Alberta, for their roles in an alleged conspiracy to kill RCMP officers during the Canada convoy protest.

 RCMP members leading the funeral procession during the state funeral for Elizabeth II in London, 2022.

 On September 19, 2022, the RCMP led the procession through London, England, following the state funeral of Queen Elizabeth II due to the long-standing special relationship with the Queen.

 In 2023, the Mass Casualty Commission recommended that the RCMP replace its Depot-based training regime with a more intensive university-style program and that the federal public safety minister review the RCMP's involvement in contract policing.
 Later that year, the force established a new direct-entry program for federal policing candidates.
 Those recruited for the program will be required to complete a shorter, more focused 14-week training curriculum in Ottawa before being posted to a federal policing position.
 As of 2024, the implementation is suspended due to concerns raised by unions.

 In the early 2020s, the cities of Surrey, British Columbia, and Grande Prairie, Alberta, both established independent municipal police forces to replace the RCMP.
 In the wake of these decisions, and similar moves by the governments of Alberta and Saskatchewan to establish supplementary provincial police services to support (and, according to some critics, eventually replace) the RCMP, Commissioner Mike Duheme indicated that the RCMP was learning how to better manage transitions to local policing from contract policing.
 Similar transitions have been proposed, debated, or approved in some Alberta First Nations, rural Manitoba, and rural New Brunswick.

+In the 2020s, the RCMP played a leading role in Canada's counterterrorism efforts, notably through its Integrated National Security Enforcement Teams (INSETs), investigating and disrupting both religiously and ideologically motivated violent extremism.
+Between 2022 and 2025, the RCMP arrested and charged multiple individuals in terrorism investigations, including a Toronto man arrested in December 2022 fundraising for Daesh (Islamic State), a Montréal teenager arrested in August 2025 accused of planning an attack on behalf of the Islamic State, and four individuals charged in July 2025 in connection with an anti-government militia plot in Quebec.